camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 The API Consumer selects the User Identifier.
 The User is identified by the `sub` claim in the JWT, which must be a unique identifier for the User in the Operator's system.
 As per the CAMARA Security and Interoperability Profile, the `sub` claim MUST be either a phone number prefixed by "tel:" or a TS.43 token prefixed by "operatortoken:".

-Example JWT, which MUST to be signed by the API Consumer, which CAN be encrytped:
+Example JWT assertion, which MUST be signed by the API Consumer and MAY be encrypted:

 ```json
 {